yehia2811ahmed-ship-it/SUPER-STORE/README.md

 ---

 ## 📖 Executive Data Storytelling Report (PDF)
-In addition to the interactive dashboard, a comprehensive **Data Storytelling & Strategic Report (PDF)** is currently being developed for the client.
+In addition to the interactive dashboard, a comprehensive **Data Storytelling & Strategic Report (PDF)** is developed for the client.
 This report delivers a detailed narrative explaining exactly what is happening inside their data, paired with actionable corporate recommendations to recover leaking margins.

 ---